Tom Phillips (artist): Life

 Phillips became a teacher at Ipswich School of Art, where one of his students was Brian Eno, who would become a lifelong friend.
 Phillips soon moved to teach Liberal Studies at Walthamstow Polytechnic, where he met the pianist John Tilbury and participated in improvisation concerts at several polytechnics.
 His first musical composition was Four Pieces for Tilbury.

-In 1966, Phillips exhibited at the Royal Academy Summer Exhibition for the first time, started work on A Humument, and began collaborating with Brian Eno.
+In 1966 Phillips exhibited at the Royal Academy Summer Exhibition for the first time, started work on A Humument, and began collaborating with Brian Eno.
 When Cornelius Cardew founded the Scratch Orchestra, its constitution was drafted in Phillips' garden in Bath (where he had become a teacher at the Bath Academy of Art) and he participated in most of the concerts until he became disillusioned with its politicization.
-In 1968 he moved to Wolverhampton to teach at Wolverhampton School of Art, and he had a second one-man exhibition, at the Ikon Gallery, Birmingham.
+In 1968 he moved to Wolverhampton to teach at Wolverhampton School of Art, and he had a second one-man exhibition, at the Ikon Gallery in Birmingham.
 He wrote the opera Irma in the following year and started the Terminal Grey series of paintings.

 Throughout the 1970s his works were exhibited widely in one-man shows and collections.
 After a period as a visiting tutor at the Art School in Kassel, Germany, he abandoned teaching and took his first trip to Africa.
 In 1973 he began the 20 Sites n Years photographic project.
 His first significant publication, Works/Texts I, was published in 1975 by Hansjörg Mayer and his first retrospective exhibition toured Europe.
 This was also the year that he met Marvin and Ruth Sackner, who were to become his patrons and found an archive in Miami to house most of his work.
 The following year saw the completion of the privately printed edition of A Humument, which had been published in ten sections since 1971.